-Dr. and Mrs. Benjamin Bailey endowed this scholarship, with contributions from family and friends, as a lasting tribute to John Scott Bailey, a 1975 graduate from GSC.
+Dr. and Mrs. Benjamin Bailey endowed this scholarship, with contributions from family and friends, as a lasting tribute to John Scott Bailey, a 1975 graduate from GSU.
 This scholarship provides support to students majoring in Land Resources, with preference given to those students who reside in Glenville’s surrounding counties: Barbour, Braxton, Calhoun, Clay, Gilmer, Lewis, Nicholas, Roane, Upshur and Webster.

 Kenneth and Irene Walker Scholarship

 This scholarship is established, by anonymous donors, in honor of an Appalachian sharecropper’s son and his immigrant wife who created a great life for their children by showing what one can do through love and hard work.
-Its purpose will be to support scholarships for students from the Rosedale, West Virginia area who are pursuing a degree in either music (first preference) or Natural Resource Management at Glenville State College.
+Its purpose will be to support scholarships for students from the Rosedale, West Virginia area who are pursuing a degree in either music (first preference) or Natural Resource Management at Glenville State University.